Bhavan701/KVLSI-Course/BHAVAN KUMAR KVLSI2501110/System Verilog/ Readme.md

 ---
 ##### 3. Queues
 + Queues are 1-D array.
++ these are the collection of homogeneous elements i.e same type of data or data type.
++ Queue index will always starts at zero.
 + Queues can grow and shrink dynamically, means we can push or pop.
 + They don't require any memory allocation.
 + Queues are more flexible than the dynamic arrays.